-- A three compartment commercial sink (in our case a bakers sink was required so that full sized baking pans could lie flat in the sink and be washed). - The three compartment sink had to b connected to a grease trap. - A had washing sink, separate from the three compartment sink. - A separate mop sink - The walls had to be totally washable, including the window sills and doors - There had to be a separate exterior entrance complete with a commercial sized door. - An interior door separating it inside from the rest of the house.
+- A three compartment commercial sink (in our case a bakers sink was required so that full sized baking pans could lie flat in the sink and be washed). - The three compartment sink had to b connected to a grease trap. - A hand washing sink, separate from the three compartment sink. - A separate mop sink - The walls had to be totally washable, including the window sills and doors - There had to be a separate exterior entrance complete with a commercial sized door. - An interior door separating it inside from the rest of the house. - If you were using refrigerated items, your refrigerator had to be able to keep food at safe temperatures (40 degrees)

 We looked at our house to see if there was any way we could possibly meet the requirements.
 We considered the basement, but there was no reasonable way to get the commercial equipment down the stairs.
-That equipment is extremely heavy and t here was no way it would have gone down the stairs.
+That equipment is extremely heavy and there was no way it would have gone down the stairs.
 It is not simply a matter of putting it on a dollie and taking it down the stairs.
 One company that looked at the situation even suggested cutting a hole in the floor and lowering it down with a hoist.
 The best solution would have been putting it in our garage, however the neighborhood association would not allow that.